Guilouz/Creality-Helper-Script-Wiki/docs/helper-script/improved-shapers-calibrations.md

 - Run `INPUT_SHAPER_CALIBRATION` macro to measure the X and Y axis resonances and save results in printer.cfg file.

+!!!
+Note
+    **If you experience a Klipper shutdown during Shapers calibration, this is caused by motherboard's memory being too limited.<br />It's necessary to turn the printer off and on and restart the calibration.**

 ## Extras
 <hr>